One of the most important operating metrics in your SaaS start-up, if you aren’t predictably cash-flow positive, is your Zero Cash Date (“ZCD”).

 Your Zero Cash Date is the most likely date, at your current spend/burn, that you will run out of cash.

 At least, it took a lot of stress off my plate having everyone understand what the ZCD was.
 That way, we all intuitively understood what we were building to, what the rough limitations were on spending — and why they existed.
 Until we reached cash-flow positive.
-More on that, next.
+The team understands your current cash may not last forever.
+It’s OK.
+They are start-up people.
+Let them know.